alcy/perf-cal-2020/pcal20.md

 throughput.
 On the other hand, the additional requests do get to wait in queues.
 That those queues grow is reflected in the diagonal line of Figure 2&mdash;the hockey stick *handle*.
 Note further that that "handle" is LINEAR, not exponential.
+If more than 500 users were added, the growth would remain linear.